MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     **Example**
     ![Performance Tier](./media/add-storage/performance-tier.png)

     Following image displays the end result as seen in Server Manager.
-You can view the volume in Windows disk management, this is ready to get added to the DPM storage pool.
+You can view the volume in Windows disk management; this is ready to get added to the DPM storage pool.

     ![Windows Disk Volume](./media/add-storage/window-disk-volume.png)